-Photosynthetic organisms absorb light energy within the Photosynthetically Active Radiation (PAR) range, 350 to 700 nm, for photosynthesis [34].
-Photosynthetically Usable Radiation (PUR) represents the fraction of PAR that can be absorbed by the pigments of a given photosynthetic organism [34], taking into account the specific spectral wavebands these pigments absorb.
-Prochlorococcus marinus Pcb light-harvesting complexes show an absorption maxima of 442 nm for divinyl chlorophyll a and 478 nm for divinyl chlorophyll b [35] allowing P. marinus to efficiently harvest blue light in the 400 nm to 500 nm range [34] corresponding to blue spectral wavelengths prevailing in deep ocean habitats [13].
-In P. marinus small cell diameters, from 0.5 to 0.7 µm [1], and simple cell structures, minimize the complication of pigment package effect or intracellular self-shading [36] contributing to efficient optical absorption, although photosynthetic efficiency may vary among clades [32,37].
+Photosynthetic organisms absorb light energy within the Photosynthetically Active Radiation (PAR) range, 350 to 700 nm, for photosynthesis [37].
+Photosynthetically Usable Radiation (PUR) represents the fraction of PAR that can be absorbed by the pigments of a given photosynthetic organism [37], taking into account the specific spectral wavebands these pigments absorb.
+Prochlorococcus marinus Pcb light-harvesting complexes show an absorption maxima of 442 nm for divinyl chlorophyll a and 478 nm for divinyl chlorophyll b [38] allowing P. marinus to efficiently harvest blue light in the 400 nm to 500 nm range [37] corresponding to blue spectral wavelengths prevailing in deep ocean habitats [15].
+In P. marinus small cell diameters, from 0.5 to 0.7 µm [1], and simple cell structures, minimize the complication of pigment package effect or intracellular self-shading [39] contributing to efficient optical absorption, although photosynthetic efficiency may vary among clades [35,40].

-Given the different spectral light regimes typical of the niches of different ecotypes, expressing growth rates in terms of cumulative diel PUR might simplify different photoperiods, spectral bands, and PAR levels into a common parameter, making growth response comparisons across strains and different oxygen levels more accessible.
-We aimed to detect whether growth responses are driven simply by cumulative diel PUR, or whether specific photoperiods, spectral bands or PAR levels have independent, albeit interacting, effects on growth.
+Given the different spectral light regimes typical of the niches of different ecotypes, expressing growth rates in terms of cumulative diel PUR might simplify different photoperiods, PAR levels, and spectral bands into a common parameter, making growth rate comparisons across strains and different oxygen levels more accessible.
+We aimed to detect whether growth rates are driven simply by cumulative diel PUR, or whether specific photoperiods, PAR levels or spectral bands have independent, albeit interacting, effects on growth.
 We therefore analyzed growth rates in terms of cumulative diel PUR.

-We discuss our findings in relation to analyses of genomic sequences [38] across clades of P. marinus, showing that differences in the expression and presence of genes encoding protein turnover, oxygen-dependent enzymes, and DNA repair enzymes, can explain the differential growth responses of strains under the matrix of light and [O2] conditions of this study.
+We discuss our findings in relation to analyses of genomic sequences [41] across clades of P. marinus, showing that differences in the expression and presence of genes encoding protein turnover, oxygen-dependent enzymes, and DNA repair enzymes, can explain the differential growth rate responses of strains under the matrix of light and [O2] conditions of this study.

 Materials and methods